fonoster/routr/docs/guides/routr-as-asterisk-frontend.md

 ## Configuration Overview

-With a fresh installation of **Routr** you will have most of the configuration you need to follow this tutorial.
+With a fresh installation of **Routr**, you will have most of the configuration you need to follow this tutorial.
 We, however, need to make some minor changes to configuration files to run our scenario.

 The first file we will examine and change is `config/peers.yml`.
 Make note of the username and secret for the Peer "ast" since we will be using this to configure Asterisk.
 Also, search for the field `spec.device` and change it to match the Agents domain(`sip.local`).
 The file now will look similar to this: